 Maybe it’s the face of crushing debt.
-Maybe you’re feeling totally out of control when you think about your financial habits.
+Maybe it’s that your spending habits are totally out-of-control.
 Maybe you’ve experienced job loss or another major setback.
-Sometimes it can feel like life is kicking us when we’re down.
+Maybe it’s all of the above, and then some.
+Because the reality is that sometimes it can feel like life is kicking us when we’re down.

 But listen, friend…whatever happened to get you to this point, don’t despair!
-I’ve heard from so many readers who reached out because they were in the exact same boat, feeling stressed and completely overwhelmed.
+The first thing you should know is that you are NOT alone.
+Every week we hear from so many readers who reach out because they’re in the exact same boat, feeling stressed and completely overwhelmed.

 Get your budget in order with the Monthly Budget Worksheet.
 Simply opt-in below to have the Monthly Budget Worksheet sent straight to your inbox!

-A few years ago now, I also hit a financial slump.
-We went through a few major disasters (including a hurricane) that left us stressed and financially strapped.
-On top of our debt, I was spending money we didn’t have and avoiding the reality of where we were financially.
+And the truth is that I’ve been there too.
+Not long ago, my husband and I went through a few major disasters (including a hurricane) that left us stressed and financially strapped.
+And on top of our already stressed bank account, I was spending money we didn’t have and avoiding the reality of where we were financially.
 I hid my spending.
 I would even buy items on sale, then pat myself on the back because I felt like I was saving—items I now realize I didn’t even need.

 It felt insurmountable.
 Going to the store became completely nerve-wracking.
 I’d get up to the register not knowing if my debit card was going to go through.
 I would see bills in the mail and I could barely muster up the courage to open them because I didn’t want to know what they said.